 Emerging Technologies Achievable Through The Cloud: 4 Practical Examples

-Cloud computing is the foundation beneath some of the fastest growing industries in the world, So it’s not difficult to get lost in all the buzzwords that are thrown around cloud computing and digress from actual technological advances and benefits that are achievable with smart and efficient use of the cloud.
+Cloud computing is the foundation beneath some of the fastest growing tech industries in 2022, So it can get difficult to tell the difference between all the buzzwords that are thrown around cloud computing and the actual technological advances and benefits that are achievable with smart and efficient use of the cloud.

 Big Data Analytics and Data Science

-Contrary to popular belief, information alone won’t give companies a competitive advantage - executives also need to be able to base their decisions on data before the opportunities pass.
-However, most companies generate terabytes of data every week but are unable to capitalize on any of the data.
+Information may be the new oil of this century but it alone cannot give companies a competitive advantage — executives also need to be able to data-driven decisions before the opportunities pass.
+However, most companies generate terabytes of data every week which is often too much information to process effectively, thus being unable to capitalize on most time-sensitive opportunities.
 Big data analytics is a solution to this problem.

-Thanks to the advanced evolution of the cloud, companies are able to gather and analyze data at a nearly instantaneous rate.
+Thanks to the near limitless scalability of the cloud, companies are able to gather and analyze data at a nearly instantaneous rate.
 Leveraging big data analytics empowers organizations to run more efficiently in terms of cost and decision making.
 Companies can make data-driven decisions brought to them by data analysis tools that are provided through the cloud.

 Cloud service providers like Google Cloud Platform (GCP) use shared computing to process large datasets extremely quickly.
 Also known as cluster computing, Google uses hundreds of computers interconnected together for quick data analysis and completing complex computing tasks.
 Businesses like yours can also make use of similar services like cloud service providers to improve insights and decision-making.